 Acting for Film and Stage

-The Eight-Week Acting for Film Workshop is a full-time intensive immersion workshop that takes students from the basic principles of the craft through a broad working understanding of the aesthetic and technical aspects of the medium.
+Acting for Film Workshop is a full-time intensive immersion workshop that takes students from the basic principles of the craft through a broad working understanding of the aesthetic and technical aspects of the medium.

-The basis of this and all other California Arts College programs is learning by doing, using a hands-on, practical, experiential approach.
+The basis of this and all other CA College of Arts and Technology programs is learning by doing, using a hands-on, practical, experiential approach.
 Acting for Film and Stage are the two principal areas of concentration in this intensive program.
 These areas coincide in the creation of short, filmed scenes in which students act.
 The edited scenes are the main projects of the workshop.
 Monologues, Voice and Movement, and Improvisation serve as support classes.
 Audition Technique exposes students to cold reading techniques and a discussion of the business of acting and its essential tools.
 Film Craft exposes students to the roles of the director, cinematographer and editor, the language of film and how films are made, and the effects that these roles have on the choices an actor makes.

 The program is constructed to deliver a great deal of content in a short time, and is an exceptional opportunity for a total immersion experience for eight weeks.
 Students who wish to continue their studies have the opportunity to apply credit towards and transfer to a longer program at any point.